Candidates

 - The candidate enters their PII and electronically signs a disclosure, consent, and authorization form.
 This information securely transfers to Checkr and allows the background check to proceed.

-- Checkr processes the information and conducts all required screenings, which usually take around 3-5 business days to process.
+- Checkr processes the information and conducts all required searches, which usually take around 3-5 business days to process.

 - When the report is complete, Checkr posts it to the Checkr Dashboard for your review.
 If the candidate requested a copy, they also receive one.